simonsobs/soauth/docs/api_keys.md

 2. The user exchanges refresh token A for access token B and refresh token B via a post endpoint _at the indentity service_.
-3. The user makes use of the access token to access protected resources via the destination API, sending the token as a cookie.
+3. The user makes use of the access token to access protected resources via the destination API, sending the token as a cookie or as a 'Authorization: Bearer {token}' header.
 The user must then either:
    - Manage the lifecycle of the access token themselves.
 Once access token B expires, they must exchange refresh token B for access token C and refresh token C, and continue on.
 This will involve handling 401 errors or careful